Johns Hopkins University is one of the best private research institutes in the United States, but its acceptance rate is a concern for applicants.

 About Johns Hopkins University

-John Hopkins University is a private research institution located in Baltimore, Maryland.
+According to Wikipedia, John Hopkins University is a private research institution located in Baltimore, Maryland.
 The university is named after its benefactor Johns Hopkins, an American philanthropist, and entrepreneur.

-Johns Hopkins University consists of 10 schools and divisions, offering degree programs at undergraduate, graduate, and professional levels.
+JHU consists of 10 schools and divisions, offering degree programs at undergraduate, graduate, and professional levels.
 A graduate campus of Johns Hopkins is also located in Washington, D.C., Italy, and China.

 Also Read: Best Schools for Biomedical Engineering